-Note: With the exception of works falling under Section 10.0 (Alterations to Shorelines and Watercourses), where feasible, with the exception of watercourse alterations, the Authority will encourage the implementation of a minimum setback of 30 metres from the high water mark of any watercourse or wetland for new (constructed and/or hardened) development.
+Note: With the exception of works falling under Section 10.0 (Alterations to Shorelines and Watercourses), where feasible, the Authority will encourage the implementation of a minimum setback of 30 metres from the high water mark of any watercourse or wetland for new

+(constructed and/or hardened) development.
 Exceptions may be considered on a site-specific basis in areas of existing development, where the works will not encroach into the setback any further than the existing building/structure and where because of the size, configuration and physical layout of the property, no other alternative exists.
 Additional setbacks may be required as per other agency approvals, by-laws, regulations or guidelines.